Kate Brown: 2019 recall attempt

 In 2019, the Oregon Republican Party and an independent group, "Flush Down Kate Brown", attempted to remove Brown by recall petition, but fell 40,790 signatures short of the required 280,050.

 2020 recall attempt

 In 2020, Bill Currier, chairman of the Oregon Republican Party and mayor of Adair Village, launched another recall petition.
 It cited many of the concerns in the 2019 petition in addition to others, mostly focused on her handling of the COVID-19 pandemic in Oregon.
 Wilsonville activist Kelsey Massey started another petition.
 One must collect at least 280,050 signatures to trigger a verification process, the first step toward a recall election.
 On August 31, Currier announced that the recall would not be on the ballot because it had not received enough signatures.
 For the Massey petition, no signatures were submitted by the July 31 deadline.

+Political views

+According to Brown, her political philosophy shifted from the time she was first elected to the state legislature to her later public service.
+"When I became the caucus leader, which was in 1999, I had caucus members from very diverse parts of the state and very diverse perspectives...As the Democratic leader, I realized I represented all of the Democrats in the state, not just from my district.
+So that was really a shift in thinking," she said.

+Brown supports criminal justice reform by opposing mass incarceration and made that a hallmark of her term as governor, commuting the sentences of around 1,100 people during her term.

 Personal life

-Brown lives in Mahonia Hall.
-She lives with her husband, Dan Little and two stepchildren, Dylan and Jessie.
+Following the conclusion of her governorship, Brown was a Spring 2023 Visiting Fellow at the Kennedy School Institute of Politics of Harvard University, then a Fall 2023 Pritzker Fellow at the University of Chicago Institute of Politics.
+She became President of the Willamette Falls Trust on May 28, 2024.
+Brown lives with her husband, Dan Little, and has two stepchildren.
 She is the country's first openly bisexual statewide office holder and first openly bisexual governor.